 Too many failed attempts in a row

-If an agent fails payment more than 3 times in 5 minutes, something is wrong.
+If an agent racks up several failed payment attempts in a short time, something is wrong.
 Could be an error, could be an attack.
 Stopped for investigation.

-Example: 5 failed payment attempts in 3 minutes → temporarily blocked.
+Example: Several failed payment attempts in a short window → temporarily blocked.

 R012BlockTier 2